MariuszFerdyn/runner-images-build/README.md

 - `TENANTID` – Azure AD Tenant ID

 Variables (Repository variables):
-- `UbuntuImageResourceGroup` – Resource group that holds the managed image (source)
+- `UbuntuImageResourceGroup` – Resource group for Ubuntu managed image (source)
+- `WINDOWSIMAGERESOURCEGROUP` – Resource group for Windows managed image (source)
-- `GALERYNAME` – Azure Compute Gallery name (target)
+- `GALERYNAME` – Azure Compute Gallery name (shared target for both images)
 - `Region` – Azure region (e.g., `westeurope`)

 Notes:
-- The workflow will ensure the gallery resource group exists (same name as `GALERYNAME`).
+- The workflows will ensure the gallery resource group exists (same name as `GALERYNAME`).
-- The storage account name is derived from `UbuntuImageResourceGroup` (lower‑cased, alphanumeric, <= 24 chars), and a `vhd` container is created.
+- Each workflow creates its own storage account derived from its respective resource group name (lower‑cased, alphanumeric, <= 24 chars), with a `vhd` container.
+- Both workflows share the same gallery but create separate image definitions:
+  - Ubuntu: `Runner-Image-Ubuntu2204`
+  - Windows: `Runner-Image-Windows2025`

 ## Run the workflow

-1. Go to Actions → “Build Ubuntu 22.04 Image” → Run workflow.
+1. Go to Actions → Select either "Build Ubuntu 22.04 Image" or "Build Windows 2025 Image" → Run workflow.
-2. By default it runs two jobs:
+2. By default each workflow runs two jobs:
-	 - `build` (Windows): compiles the Ubuntu image using upstream scripts
+   - `build` (Windows runner): compiles the image using upstream scripts
-	 - `export` (Linux): publishes to SIG and exports a VHD to Blob Storage
+   - `export` (Linux runner): publishes to SIG and exports a VHD to Blob Storage
-3. To run only the export job, comment out the `needs: build` line in the `export` job (already prepared in the workflow comments) and trigger the workflow.
+3. To run only the export job, comment out the `needs: build` line in the `export` job and trigger the workflow.

+Both workflows can run independently and share the same gallery without conflicts.

 ## Use the image for runners/agents

 Choose one of these consumption options:

 - From Azure Compute Gallery
-	- Create a VM or VM Scale Set from the published gallery image version
+  - Create a VM or VM Scale Set from the published gallery image version (Ubuntu or Windows)
-	- Add your bootstrap to install and configure the runner/agent on first boot (cloud-init, Custom Script Extension)
+  - Add your bootstrap to install and configure the runner/agent on first boot (cloud-init for Linux, Custom Script Extension for Windows)

 - From VHD in Blob Storage
   - Use the generated SAS URL (temporary) to copy/import the VHD into your target subscription and create a managed disk and VM
   - Attach a provisioning script to install the GitHub Actions runner, Azure Pipelines agent, or Bitbucket runner at startup

 Typical bootstrap (high level):